nvanlaerebeke/ApiBase/docs/02_Quickstart.md

 This method says that all [GET] requests going to `WeatherForecast/<id>` need to be routed to this method.
 Additionally when doing the `Authorization` step the `WeatherForecastGetAuthorization` class is used.

+For the generated documentation the `ProducesResponseType` was added, this makes it so that the documentation shows responses can be `404 Not Found` or `Response<ForecastResponse>`.

 ## Authentication/Authorization